aftercupapp/legacy-calendar/README.md

-# Legacy Calendar by Aftercup (Android 2.1 Eclair)
+# Legacy Calendar by Aftercup (Android 2.1 Eclair - 4.4 Kitkat)

 Open source calendar apk based on the Aftercup Calendar main app for Android 2.1 Eclair.
-This is only a project I created for my own entertainment, bugs can occur as it was a challenge to create this service.
+This is only a project I created for my own entertainment, bugs can occur as it was a challenge to create this service. **Due to a bug and fixing proccess in Android Studio, the code is currently not up-to-date.**

 ---